-Only 10 days after her initial surgery, Skye began to have grand mal seizures.
-Staff rushed her back to Veterinary hospital where she spent several days in the critical care unit.
-She had a serious liver disease that caused the seizures.
+On August 24, only 10 days after her initial surgery, Skye began to have grand mal seizures.
+Staff rushed her back to Veterinary Teaching Hospital where she spent another several days in the critical care unit.
+After many additional tests, it was discovered that the trauma had severely compromised her liver function resulting in hepatic encephalopathy, and was the most likely cause of her seizures and her other neurological deficits.
 She was placed on several medications to help support her liver and control the seizures.

 Skye came back to the Sanctuary, and still under the constant care of staff, she began improving.
 She started a specialized diet of potatoes and eggs to help manage her liver condition while helping her put on weight.
 Skye loves her food.
 Realistically she loves all food, and can always be found begging from anyone who is eating around her.
 She also regularly demonstrates why it is challenging to keep a wolf dog in a home.
 She has pulled cabinet doors off to get to the trash, climbs on the counters while her caretakers are cooking, regularly runs off with the dishes to lick clean, and has chewed on more than one shoe or article of clothing (often attempting to do so while the person is still wearing it!)
 It can be challenging to find safe activities to keep her occupied.